grpc/proposal/A21-service-config-error-handling.md

 [A2 Service Config in DNS](A2-service-configs-in-dns.md#canarying-changes).
-Only the chosen service config affects the validation of the gRPC config, i.e., if the chosen service config is found invalid while the other service configs were invalid, the gRPC config would still be considered invalid as a whole.
+Only the chosen service config affects the validation of the gRPC config, i.e., if the chosen service config is found invalid while the other service configs were valid, the gRPC config would still be considered invalid as a whole.
 2. The client validates the choice based on the criteria outlined in the section below.
 3. If the service config is valid, the client uses the configuration provided.